guillaumebrunerie/Chromiarch-OS/README.md

     (co) # /usr/share/vboot/bin/make_dev_ssd.sh --remove_rootfs_verification

-(the command will actually not work because it is dangerous to touch the partition you are not currently using, but it will tell you the right "--partitions n" argument to add).
+(the command will actually not work because it is dangerous to touch the partition you are not currently using, but it will tell you the right `--partitions n` argument to add).

 If you reboot now, you should have rootfs verification disabled and mounted read-write.
-You can check it with rootdev (should give you a /dev/sda*), mount, or try to create a file /a ("touch /a" as chronos will give you a permission error if / is mounted read-write and a "read-only filesystem" error if it is not).
+You can check it with rootdev (should give you a /dev/sda*), mount, or try to create a file /a (`touch /a` as chronos will give you a permission error if / is mounted read-write and a "read-only filesystem" error if it is not).

 Preparing the partitions